UndefinedOffset/eclipse-silverstripedt/README.md

 * Built in auto complete for Framework (sapphire prior to SilverStripe 3.x) and CMS classes and functions
 * Optional project configuration for using framework only (SilverStripe 3.x only)
 * Additional Code Template Variable ${file_name}
+* New module project based on the [SilverStripe module standard](https://github.com/silverstripe/silverstripe-module)
 * 16 code templates
   * New File Templates
     * Page Type